 This Incredible Caldwell Mansion Has Its Own Hidden 50s Style Diner

-The first time I looked at the listing, it drove me nuts trying to explain the aesthetic of this home to other people.
-I knew there had to be an actual term for it and after texting my architect dad a photo of it, I got my answer.
+The first time we looked at the listing, it drove us nuts trying to explain the aesthetic of this home to other people.
+We knew there had to be an actual term for it and after texting a retired architect a photo of it, we got an answer.
 The proper way to describe this architectural marvel is "Spanish Colonial Revival."
 That style of architecture really hit its peak in the United States in the mid-1930s, but most definitely inspired this 3 bedroom, 4.5 bathroom home when it was built in 2004.

 As unique as it is, it appears that it just didn't interest anyone in the Treasure Valley.
 This time around, it's been on the market for 206 days.